How to Extend the Life of Your Harvest: Harvesting, Storing, and Preserving

 Horseradish: Harvest after severe frost, which brings out flavor.
 Horseradish can be mulched for winter harvest.

-Jalapeno Peppers: Can be harvested as soon as fruit develops.
+Jalapeño Peppers: Jalapeños can be harvested as soon as fruit develops.
 Some growers prefer younger, greener peppers while others prefer more mature, colored peppers.
 For long-term storage, plants can be hung to dry in a warm, dark location.

 Kale: Harvest leaves and leaf stems when they reach a desirable size.
 Many growers feel that frost improves flavor.
 Some kale varieties can be left in the ground during winter months for winter harvest.